California task force launches study of slave reparations - WTMJ

 Associated Press

-SAN FRANCISCO (AP) — A first-in-the-country task force in California to study and recommend reparations for African Americans is conducting its inaugural meeting, launching a two-year process to address the harms of slavery and systemic racism.
+SAN FRANCISCO (AP) — A first-in-the-nation task force in California to study and recommend reparations for African Americans held its inaugural meeting Tuesday, launching a two-year process to address the harms of slavery and systemic racism despite the federal government’s inaction.

+The nine members of the task force, appointed by Gov. Gavin Newsom and legislative leaders, include the descendants of slaves who are now prominent lawyers, academics and politicians.
+The group’s newly elected chair is a young lawyer who specializes in intellectual property, and their vice-chair is a longtime civil rights activist arrested with the Rev. Dr. Martin Luther King, Jr. at a lunch counter sit-in in 1961.

+“I’m so thankful to my ancestors, who survived so much trauma, so much pain, so much tragedy, so much brutality, so that I could live,” said Lisa Holder, a civil rights attorney in Los Angeles.
+“And I am ready to fight to deliver them — our ancestors —justice.”

 Tuesday’s meeting of the first state reparations committee in the U.S. came as President Joe Biden commemorated the lives of hundreds of Black people killed by a white mob in what was then a thriving African-American community in Tulsa, Oklahoma, a century ago.
 It also comes just over a year after George Floyd, a Black man, was murdered by a white police officer in Minnesota.

-Secretary of State Shirley Weber, who as a state assemblywoman authored the state legislation creating the task force, noted the solemnity of the occasion as well as the opportunity to right an historic wrong.

-“Your task is to determine the depth of the harm, and the ways in which we are to repair that harm,” said Weber, whose parents were sharecroppers forced to leave the South because of a lack of opportunity.

-Critics have said that California did not have slaves and should not have to study reparations.
+Critics have said that California did not have slaves as in other states and should not have to study reparations— or pay for it.
 But Weber said the state is an economic powerhouse that can point the way for a federal government that has been unable to address the issue.

-The task force will craft an apology and identify policies that contribute to ongoing racial disparities in education, the criminal justice system, generational wealth and other areas.
-Black people make up just 6% of California’s population yet constitute an overwhelming percentage of people in prison, the economically needy and those who are homeless.

-The nine task force members, appointed by Gov. Gavin Newsom and leaders of the Legislature, include the descendants of slaves who are now lawyers, academics and politicians.
-Slavery may not have flourished in California, but African Americans were still treated harshly in the state.
+It would not replace any reparations agreed to by the federal government.

+Members of the task force pointed out that Black Americans have heard all their lives that they need to improve themselves, yet the truth is that they’ve been held back by outright racism and discriminatory laws that prevented them from getting conventional bank loans and purchasing homes.
 Their neighborhoods in San Francisco and Los Angeles were razed in the name of development.

+In 1988, President Ronald Reagan signed legislation providing $20,000 in redress and a formal apology to every surviving Japanese American incarcerated during World War II.
+But a federal slavery reparations bill, commonly referred to as H.R.
+40, has languished in Congress since it was first introduced in 1989.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.